 Of course!
 If you have a little more time to prepare for the dessert I say, go for it!
 Especially if cherries are in season.
 Be sure to pit all your cherries, and I recommend using a simple syrup with them if you choose to go the fresh route.
 A simple syrup is equal parts sugar and water.
 Make enough to coat the fruit before you add it to your cobbler mixture.

-One recipe for this cobbler makes enough for about 6 to 8 servings.
+One recipe for this cobbler makes enough for about 6 servings.
 It all depends on how generous your scoops are, and how hungry your family is.
 There have been nights here in the Lofthouse when our entire family has taken care of a full cobbler between the 5 of us.
 It’s that good!
 If you need to double up the batch for a larger family, or party, it is much simpler to make a second cobbler.

 Easy Strawberry Cheesecake Ice Cream – This delicious ice cream is so flavorful and easy to assemble.
 Perfect for a warm summer night!